"Time is the echo of an axe

 The Paul Robeson film that I scripted with Richard Akel of Four Stars International is still "in pre-production" (IMDB) with some big names: Director Vondie Curtis-Hall; Lou Gossett Jr. as W.E.B.
 DuBois, and Sidney Poitier's daughter Sydney as Robeson's glamorous, brilliant and faithful wife Eslanda Cardozo Goode Robeson.
 I'm still hopeful.

 My lunar junkyard adventure, "The Hole in the Hole," is under option by Brooklyn actor/director David Capurso.
 It's adapted from the first section of Numbers Don't Lie.

 My day job is writing THIS MONTH IN HISTORY, for Locus magazine.
-It's the longest-running trade magazine fiction feature in the history of the Universe.
+It's the longest-running trade magazine fiction feature in the Universe.